Tabla Classes

 Learn to play the Tabla – Tabla Classes in person and online.

-What are some of my students saying:
+What are some of Daniel’s students saying:

 “Our older son has been learning Tabla from Daniel for over three years.
 We tried other teachers before, but there is absolutely no comparison between Daniel and others.
 He is very friendly with the children and at the same time works very effectively with them to ensure that they perform to their full potential.
 Inspired by his brother and Daniel, our younger son also started learning Tabla from Daniel in the last year.
 With great encouragement and support from Daniel, he also learned a lot in a short period.
 Daniel is a great musician and he is ever willing to pass his skills to his students.
 He is very accommodating of the needs of the parents and children and customizes the lesson plans accordingly We strongly recommend Daniel for anyone looking for a Tabla teacher.”- Seema and Kishore

 “We have known Daniel for over 2 years.
 Our son started with him when he was 8 years old.
-He started with immense love for percussion music and since then, Daniel has nurtured his interest, inspires him, and continues to encourage with his child-friendly and disciplined learning approach.
+He started with an immense love for percussion music and since then, Daniel has nurtures his interest, inspires him, and continues to encourage him with his child-friendly and disciplined learning approach.
 We sincerely wish Daniel the best and look forward to seeing his students’ great performances.
 We strongly recommend his teaching skills and musical talent to anyone interested.” – Kalyan & Geetha

 “Daniel’s skill in teaching tabla is only exceeded by his skill in playing.
 He effectively enables the beginner to achieve a proper tone, and his exposure to various gharanas (schools, lineages) for the art of tabla allows the advancing student to explore the richness of these various styles.
 I have recommended Daniel’s instruction to a number of tabla aspirants.” – Adam Burke